 Here are the 5 things that might be helpful to you!

-Get a non-alcoholic drink as soon as you get there.
 Get a coke, club soda, or cranberry and orange juice, then stick a lime on the rim and voilà, it looks like a drink!
-You can also ask for the virgin (non-alcoholic) versions of Strawberry Daiquiri, Pina Colada or even a margarita.
+You can also ask for the virgin (non-alcoholic) versions of Strawberry Daiquiri, Pina Colada or even a Margarita.
 With a drink in hand already, chances are that no one will be asking you if you would like a drink.

-- In the worst-case scenario, and if someone is insistent to get you an alcoholic drink, just walk away, or change the conversation.
+In the worst-case scenario, and if someone is insistent to get you an alcoholic drink, just walk away, or change the conversation.
 For example, complement the waiter on their uniform.
-People love to hear compliments and it often distracts them enough to forget what they were doing before.
+People love to hear compliments and it often distracts them enough to forget what they were doing before, then just walk away.

-- Of course, if you are feeling up to it, and I completely understand if you do not, saying that you are choosing to stay sober is probably the surest way to get a persistent person to back off, and maybe even get a high 5 and congrats!
-Really, this has happened to me, and I strongly believe that all need to be extremely proud of being sober!
+Of course, if you are feeling up to being honest, saying that you are choosing to stay sober is probably the surest way to get a persistent person to back off, and maybe even get a high 5 and congrats!
+Really, this has happened to me, and I strongly believe that we all need to be extremely proud of being sober!

-I know this may not appear easy at all, I understand!
+This is not always easy.
 I avoided many events in the beginning because I wanted to protect my sobriety at any and all costs.
 Of course, at some point, I wanted to have a social life too!
 So I was ready and willing to take all the necessary steps to ensure that my sobriety was #1 and not in any jeopardy!